Module 07: Optimizers

 Overview

-In this module, you’ll build three production-grade optimizers: SGD with momentum (the foundation algorithm), Adam with adaptive learning rates (the workhorse of modern deep learning), and AdamW with decoupled weight decay (the state-of-the-art for transformers).
-These optimizers differ dramatically in memory usage, convergence speed, and numerical behavior.
+You’ll build three: SGD with momentum (the foundation), Adam with adaptive per-parameter learning rates (the modern workhorse), and AdamW with decoupled weight decay (the default for transformers).
+They differ in memory cost, convergence speed, and how forgiving they are when you guess the learning rate wrong — and that last point matters more than most practitioners admit.

 Learning Objectives